Tumpsh/online-education-course/modules/evaluation/exams.md

 Challenges include individual examination requiring many more resources than automated examinations.

 *Brainstorm:* How well does oral examination fare with regard to the three principles of successful assessment?
-<details><summary>Click here to reveal some suggestions!</summary>
+<details><summary style="color:blue">Click here to reveal some suggestions!</summary>
 <p>
 Questions can be designed with similar goals to regular exam questions, allowing oral examinations to be valid.
-Oral examinations with heavy time pressure (as a regular conversation might have, or an examination where instructors need to individually examine many students) can be somewhat unreliable, if students are unable to un-do some of their work during the examination
+Oral examinations with heavy time pressure (as a regular conversation might have, or an examination where instructors need to individually examine many students) can be somewhat unreliable, if students are unable to undo some of their work during the examination
 </p>
 </details>